New Jersey school bus crash involving dump truck leaves multiple people injured

 Multiple ambulances were responding to the scene, according to FOX5.
 It is unclear how many students were aboard the bus or the number of vehicles involved in the collision.

 The school bus had markings for the Paramus School District.
 A fifth grade class trip from the district was scheduled for Waterloo Village, a historic site about 5 miles away from the crash scene, according to the school's district's website.
-A school district official told the Associated Press its superintendent was preparing a statement.
+Holly Tedesco, Paramus Council President, said at a brief news conference that 5th graders on the two other buses heading to Waterloo Village have since returned to their respective schools.

 Photos posted to social media show the bus on its side in the median of the roadway.